david-plugge/sveltekit-supabase/README.md

 # Supabase Auth helpers for SvelteKit

+## How to run it

+1. clone this repo `git clone https://github.com/david-plugge/supabase-auth-helpers-sk-new-api.git`
+2. create a supabase project at https://app.supabase.com/
+3. rename or copy `.env.example` to `.env` file and update the variables
+4. run `pnpm install`
+5. run `pnpm dev`

+Disable JavaScript and see that signin/signup/logout still works

 ## How it works

-It uses the `invalidateAll` method to refetch the session when the it´s about to expire or on signin/signout/etc.
+It uses the [`invalidateAll`](https://kit.svelte.dev/docs/modules#$app-navigation-invalidateall) method to refetch the session when the it´s about to expire or on signin/signout/etc.
 This makes sense since any data currently displayed may not belong to the user anymore.

 ## Things to improve